 With better understanding of the different presentations of heart disease, especially the “atypical” symptoms experienced by women and the elderly, the diagnosis of heart disease has improved.
-The prognosis is better for the patient when the diagnosis is made early and is treated.
+The prognosis for the patient is better when diagnosis and treatment are initiated early.

 Similarly, educating the public about early access to emergency services when a patient develops acute chest pain can help save lives.
 The goal for the treatment of heart disease is to maximize longevity and quality of life.